 Is the suffering of terminal babies, and the trauma of forcing a woman to endure the birth and death of her child, or even the death of the mother, really acceptable as long as we’re banning abortion?

 And, for the record, women are not having late term abortions because they’ve changed their minds about having a child at the last minute.
 That’s not a fucking thing.

 If pro-birthers really really really wanted to end abortions; if these states passing draconian laws really really really wanted to end abortions, they would not be passing restrictive laws that make no exceptions for rape or incest, and that can criminalize miscarriages.

 Instead, they would be making sex education comprehensive and honest and accurate so that teenagers, and even adults, know what they fuck they are doing.

-Newsflash, you might not like it, and it might go against whatever religious sensibilities you hold, but in the real world people are sexual animals.
+Newsflash, you might not like it and it might go against whatever religious sensibilities you hold, but in the real world people are sexual animals.
 We like sex, we have lots of it and teenagers are the horniest things on the planet.
-Teenage boys get so many erections they are basically living with a an erection more often then they aren’t, and they jerk-off constantly.
+Teenage boys get so many erections they are basically living with an erection more often then they aren’t, and they jerk-off constantly.
 And as soon as they can, they’ll fuck whoever is willing to fuck them too.

 I cleaned my stepson’s room once.
 ONCE.
 All I will say is: ruined socks.